 Anju Dodiya is born in Mumbai in 1964.
-She graduated from the JJ School of Art in 1986.
-She is a one of India’s most important contemporary artists.
+She graduated from Sir JJ School of Art in 1986.

 She has exhibited her works all over the country and the world, and has her works in various private and public collections.
 She lives and works in Mumbai.